Vallerian/MelodyMine/README.md

 # websocket auth security key !!! (important) change that after install plugin !!!
 websocket-auth-key: "" # must be the same in web server auth key

-# users must be online in website and active voice chat.
-force-voice: false

-# shortcut for toggle self mute in website (Shift + F)
-mute-toggle-shortcut: true

-# call configs
-call-pending-time: 600 # must be Long (10L = 0.5s, 20L = 1s,...)

-# ------ sound configs ------

-3D-sound: true # player voice 3D mode.
-hear-lazy: true # default player volume (when 3DSound is "false" you can use this feature).
-max-distance: 30 # distance that players can hear each other.
-ref-distance: 5  # distance that players can hear each other max volume.
-inner-angle: 120 # angle that players can hear each other max volume.
-outer-angle: 180 # angle that players can hear each other.
-outer-volume: 0.3 # outer angle volume.

-# update player distance time (as Long)
-update-distance-time: 10 # must be Long (10L = 0.5s, 20L = 1s,...)
 ```

 - 📞 **Call System:** You have the ability to make a call using the command `/melodymine call start <player>` to call other players.